 What Are Affiliate Networks?

-Affiliate Networks act as a middleman between companies and their affiliates by managing the relationship and providing third-party checks and balances.
+Affiliate Networks act as a middleman between companies and their affiliates.
+They manage the relationship and providing third-party checks and balances.

 These networks track, report, and manage payments to affiliates.
 When you sign up with an affiliate network, you usually gain access to all the affiliate companies managed within the network.